 That’s all – you’re done!
-If you went through every step and your idea survived, you can be very confident that you’re on to something big.
+If you went through every step and your new business idea survived, you can be very confident that you’re on to something big.
 Sure, you could still fail, but you’ve done really everything you can short of actually building and launching the product, so that’s what you should do next.

 I hope you enjoyed this guide and find it useful.
 If you do launch your product using this guide, Tweet at me and I’ll include a link at the end of this post.

-So why didn’t we pursue this idea?
+So why didn’t we pursue this particular business venture?

 After seeing all the examples in this post you might be wondering why we never launched this course idea, even after pre-selling it.
 The truth is that it was definitely worth launching (and we still think it is).